The Three-Bucket Theory: Beyond just identifying problems

 - Bucket two can identify the problem and potential solutions.

 The largest pool of people sit in bucket one and the smallest in the third bucket.
+This distribution highlights the need for leadership mindset development across organizations, emphasizing the importance of personal accountability and team accountability.

-Our ability to identify problems, create solutions and enact positive change are leadership traits.
-In our roles as those who follow leaders, we are most effective when applying these, demonstrating we can do these things and thereby take an active and positive role not just in the relationship, but in the actual work itself.
+In our roles as those who follow leaders, we are most effective when applying these leadership traits, demonstrating we can do these things and thereby take an active and positive role not just in the relationship, but in the actual work itself.
+This is where accountable leadership shines, as leaders take responsibility for their actions and decisions.

 How Wipfli can help